“Are you lost, little lamb?”

 Caroline: She nods in agreement.
 “But you’ll keep mine, won’t you?”

-GM: “I don’t even know your last name, Caroline.
+GM: “I don’t even know your full name, Caroline.
 How could I give it away?”

 GM: Her rescuer’s eyebrows raise under his diabolic mask.
 “Ah.
 Malveaux.
 An old family.
 Your… uncle, if I’m not missing my guess, is the archbishop.”